Analida's Ethnic Spoon

 Parsley history:

 Throughout history, parsley is central to key rituals.
-For example, in Ancient Greece parsley was a funerary herb.
+For example, in Ancient Greece, parsley was a funerary herb.
 The phrase "he is in need of parsley" meant that the person was close to death.
-On a more cheery note, parsley was also used to decorate crowns for athletes.
+On a more cheerful note, parsley was also used to decorate crowns for athletes.
 In the Hebrew celebration of Passover, due to its slightly bitter taste, parsley symbolizes the bitterness and harshness of slavery.

 Catherine di Medici supposedly took parsley to France from her native Italy when she married Henry II.
-The Romans took it to England during their military campaign, and consequently the English took it to the Americas.
+The Romans took it to England during their military campaign, and consequently, the English took it to the Americas.

 Parsley has been cultivated for centuries.
 It's native to the Mediterranean.
-The word parsley is derived from two Greek words: petro meaning rock and selinon meaning celery.
+The word parsley is derived from two Greek words: petro, meaning rock, and selinon, meaning celery.
 Yes, parsley is related to celery.
 Although the ancient Greeks and Romans did not eat parsley, they did plant it as fodder for horses.

 a closeup mediterranean parsley salad with a fork behind